superlistapp/super_native_extensions/super_drag_and_drop/README.md

 }
 ```

 One desktop platforms full drag data is available in `onDropOver`.
-On mobile and web platforms, data is only available when the drop is accepted and in `onDropOver` you can only query data.
+On mobile and web platforms, data is only available when the drop is accepted and in `onDropOver` you can only query data format.

 Local data is always available.